vuesion/docs/en/guide/cli.md

 ## Verification

-Go to [http://localhost:3000/foo](http://localhost:3000/foo) and you should see the `Counter` example again (this is the default blueprint for modules).
+Go to [http://localhost:3000/foo](http://localhost:3000/foo) and you should see a new Page.

 ::: tip Does everything work?
 To verify that you didn't break something, run `npm test`.